alex-sharifi/book-reports/the-data-warehouse-toolkit.md

     - If drill-across analysis of multiple fact tables is extremely common in the user community, it likely makes sense to create a single fact table that combines the metrics once rather than relying on business users or their BI reporting applications to stitch together result sets<sup>pg 224</sup>.
     - Fact tables that combine metrics from multiple business processes at a common granularity are referred to as _consolidated fact tables_<sup>pg 225</sup>.
     - They often represent a dimensionality compromise as they consolidate facts from at the 'least common denominator' of dimensionality.
 Consolidated fact table facts must live at the same level of granularity and dimensionality.
 You are often forced to eliminate or aggregate some dimensions<sup>pg 225</sup>.
+    - If business users are frequently combining data from multiple business processes, a final approach is to define an additional fact table that combines the data once into a consolidated fact table rather than relying on users to consistently and accurately combine the data on their own<sup>pg 260</sup>.
+   - Avoid fact-to-fact table joins.
+Be very careful when simultaneously joining a single dimension table to two fact tables of different cardinality.
+In many cases, relational engines return the "wrong" answer<sup>pg 260</sup>.

 ### Dimension Tables for Descriptive Context